 I was inspired to make it by Nigella Lawson, who included a Cherry Almond Loaf made with glacé cherries in her wonderful book How to be a Domestic Goddess.
 Of course glacé cherries are a very different thing to fresh in terms of flavour and texture so I had to play around with the recipe to get the results I wanted.
 I even enlisted my husband’s work colleagues to taste test the final two versions of my cake.
 This recipe was the hands down winner.
-It does contain quite a lot of butter and sugar but what can I say, it’s the version everyone liked best!

 - 1 generous cup of cherries